-The Centre for Criminology and Sociology has an excellent reputation for high quality research, and this expertise provides the basis for rigorous doctoral supervision.
+The Department of Criminology and Sociology has an excellent reputation for high quality research, and this expertise provides the basis for rigorous doctoral supervision.
 Our staff have particular expertise in risk studies, violence, victimisation, race and ethnicity, gender, the family, health and illness, health care professions, the sociology of consumption and pharmaceuticals.
-The Centre is also home to the internationally-regarded Medical Sociology doctoral programme.
+The Department is also home to the internationally-regarded Medical Sociology doctoral programme.
 This programme has a world-class reputation stretching back over forty years, with many of its past doctoral students now in leading academic and research positions around the world.
 Student testimonies attest to the ongoing success of this programme.

 Our postgraduate students enjoy a friendly and stimulating research environment and regular, personally-tailored supervisory sessions.
-Participating fully in the life of the Centre, our doctoral students are valued members of a close-knit group of academics.
+Participating fully in the life of the Department, our doctoral students are valued members of a close-knit group of academics.

 Our lively annual Postgraduate Research Day is always well-attended and gives postgraduate researchers the opportunity to showcase their work.
 We understand the importance of fostering doctoral students' professional skills, and fully support them in presenting papers at academic conferences in the UK and abroad.
 We are committed to our students' success, providing mock vivas, annual reviews, and personal advice on future career paths.
-Many members of the Centre's postgraduate community are from outside the UK, providing an opportunity for the exchange of ideas within an international context.
+Many members of the Department's postgraduate community are from outside the UK, providing an opportunity for the exchange of ideas within an international context.

 Prospective postgraduate students are warmly invited to look at staff members' individual web pages and contact us directly if you require any further information or advice on your application.
-Enquiries of a general nature should be directed to the Centre's Director of Graduate Studies, Professor Jonathan Gabe.
+Enquiries of a general nature should be directed to the Department's Director of Graduate Studies, Professor Jonathan Gabe.

 General Information for Prospective MPhil and PhD Students